nicu-dev/uipath-simple-config/ReadMe.md

 * Speed!
 Initiating config from excel file is unreasonably slow.
 Reading Config with this SimpleConfig is instantaneous.

 # How to install
-* Download the desired nupkg to a local folder (for Windows projects, it requires both runtime/design nupkg).
+* Download the desired nupkg to a local folder (for non-legacy projects, it requires both runtime/design nupkg).
 * Add local folder to the packages feed inside UiPath Manage Packages.
 * Drag and drop the SimpleConfig activity inside your project from Activities tab.